Cameron Davis (lawyer): Elected office

 On January 21, 2018, Davis announced he was running for office, seeking the Democratic nomination for one of the nine commissioner positions at the Metropolitan Water Reclamation District of Greater Chicago in the March 20, 2018, primary.
 Political pundits opined that no one could win, as the race was a "write-in" race, which had never been conducted on a countywide basis in recent memory.
 The Chicago Sun-Times, Chicago Tribune, Sierra Club, and several prominent elected officials endorsed him within weeks.
 On April 10, 2018, the Cook County Clerk's Office certified Davis as the winner of the race, with eight opponents (eight fellow Democrats, one Green candidate.
 The Republican Party did not field or nominate any candidates).
 Davis won 89% of all valid write-in votes, with 54,183 votes total, beating the previous statewide record for a write-in candidate set in 1944 by Franklin Delano Roosevelt, with 47,561 write-ins.

 Three days after the primary, however, Illinois Gov. Bruce Rauner made an appointment until November 2020 for the same office sought by Davis.
 Critics, including the Chicago Sun-Times contended that the appointment was only valid until the "next regular election," November 2018.

 On September 21, 2018, the Metropolitan Water Reclamation District of Greater Chicago filed a lawsuit seeking declaratory judgment about whether the voters should decide in the November general election who should represent them or whether a governor's appointee should get two additional years to serve until November 2020.
 Attorney Ed Mullen represented Davis.
 On October 24, Judge Patrick Stanton of the Cook County Circuit Court ruled that Gov. Rauner's appointment was unlawful and that voters were entitled to decide who should fill the seat.
 On November 6, Cook County voters elected Davis with 1.1 million votes, garnering 75% of returns for the seat.
 Cook County voters re-elected Davis in 2020 for another six-year term.
-Since joining the board, Davis has pushed to elevate environmental equity within the agency, led efforts to bring green infrastructure to suburban Cook County schoolyards, and insisted on the "polluter pays principle" for protecting public health from cancer-causing PFAS chemicals.
+Since joining the board, Davis has pushed to elevate environmental equity within the agency, led efforts to bring green infrastructure to suburban Cook County schoolyards, and insisted on the "polluter pays principle" for protecting public health from PFAS, also known as forever chemicals.